sharife/goldenthread-v2/site/content/productions/leila.md

         pre: A Golden Thread Fairytale Players Educational Offering
         subtitle: Filled with fun activities for ages 3 to 18.
-        text: We have gathered a number of activities that are aligned with California education standards from social sciences, to visual arts, and language arts for educators, families, and children to enjoy and learn from.
+        text: We have gathered a number of activities that are aligned with California core curriculum standards for students K-5.
+The guide covers a wide range of topics from social sciences, to visual arts, and language arts for educators, families, and children to enjoy and learn from.
         cta: Click here
         image: https://ucarecdn.com/6d3d4763-56bc-497a-bda0-735c22375395/